naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 I'm not saying that we need to rush to adopt all of these principles dogmatically or that Agile "is over".
 But, more than anything, I think developers and teams who are struggling to adjust to a remote workplace environment should experiment with some of the ideas I highlighted above, and see if it works for them.
 The nature of work is evolving as we speak; we should evolve our relationship to it as well.
 Don't be scared to challenge your assumptions!

+Thanks for reading!
+If you have any comments or responses, just tweet me [@nudgemybody](https://twitter.com/nudgemybody/status/1273174737980723201)!

 Further Reading:

 * Coders at Work: **[Interview with Jamie Zawinski](https://github.com/ndina/acm/blob/master/coders-at-work.pdf)**